AnyChart/docs.anychart.com/Basic_Charts_Types/Stacked/Percent/Step_Area_Chart.md

 A percent stacked step area chart (also known as a 100% stacked step area chart) is a multi-series area chart that displays the trend of the percentage each value contributes over time or categories.

-The concept of stacking in AnyChart is explained in this article: [Stacked Charts](Overview).
+The concept of stacking in AnyChart is explained in this article: [Stacked Charts (Overview)](../Overview).

 ## Chart